forderud/WindowsClientAuth/README.md

 ![Browser Cert Install](figures/BrowserCertInstall.png)

-## Web server testing
+## Client authentication
-Double-click on `WebServer.py` to start the test web server.
+Double-click on `WebServer.py` to start the test web server to be used for testing of client authentication.

 ### Testing from web browser
 Steps: